Frequently Asked Questions

 2. Run all testcases and verify the update in that environment.

-If nodes are started with product profiles, how to take updates?
+If nodes are started with product profiles, how do I get updates?

-First take the update of the base product and thereafter distribute the updated pack to other deployment environments.
+First, get the update of the base product and distribute the updated pack to other deployment environments.
 Then, run different profiles on those environments as needed.

 By default, the WSO2 Update tool will use <user_home>/.wso2-updates in the users home directory as the backup location.

-Therefore, if you want to change the backup location run the update tool command with --backup flag followed by the new backup location.
+If you want to change the backup location, run the update tool command with --backup flag followed by the new backup location.

 ./wso2update_<os> --backup <New backup location>